fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 arr = [​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]
 arr.each { |n| puts n }
 ```
 On `line 1`, the local variable `arr` is initialised and assigned to an array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]`.
 On `line 2`, the `each` method is called on the array object referenced by the local variable `arr`.
 The `each` method is passed a block (as denoted by the `{}` immediately following the `each` method call) as an argument, which takes a parameter `n`.
-It invokes the block once for each element in the calling array object.
+It runs the block once for each element in the calling array object.

-The `each` method returns the original object it was called on (here, the `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]` array object referenced by `arr`), ignoring the return value of the block.
+The `each` method returns the original object it was called on (here, the `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]` array object referenced by `arr`), ignoring the return value of the block on each iteration.

-The `each` method iterates through each element of the array object, passing each element to the method parameter `n` and invoking the block.
-A local block variable `n` is initialised, which is assigned to the object referenced by the block parameter `n`.
+The `each` method iterates through each element of the array object, passing each element to the block.
+The local block variable `n` is assigned to the object referenced passed to the block by the `each` method on each iteration.

 The local block variable `n` is then passed to the `puts` method call as an argument, which outputs each element of the array object, converted to a string object on a separate line, and returns `nil` (since there is no explicit `return`, the method will return the last evaluated expression in the method, which is the `puts` method call, which always returns `nil`).